 Clinical psychology is a field which applies the scientific knowledge, methods and principles of psychology to the understanding, assessment and treatment of adults and children with relatively severe emotional and/or behavioural disorders.

 The Doctor of Psychology in Clinical Psychology (DPsych (Clinical) is a research degree with coursework, clinical placement, and research components.
 DPsych candidates are required to conduct a program of research in an area directly relevant to clinical psychology under the supervision of a member of the academic staff.
 The program includes a 2-year period of intensive coursework taught by experienced researchers and clinicians.
 Core areas of coursework include (but are not limited to): psychological assessment, psychopathology, fundamentals of professional practice, and theories and techniques of psychological intervention.
 Candidates also complete a number of clinical placements providing comprehensive experience with a diverse range of clinical populations.

 A feature of the DPsych (Clinical) is that clinical training is extended through an advanced internship in the third year, which enables candidates to gain more specialised knowledge and experience in an area of their choice.
-Depending on student demand, options may include Clinical Child, Adolescent and Family Psychology; Clinical Forensic Psychology; and Advanced Health Psychology (see further details about these by following the Handbook Entry link below).
+Depending on student demand, options may include Clinical Child, Adolescent and Family Psychology and Advanced Clinical Psychology (see further details about these by following the Handbook Entry link below).